ajay9634/EXAGEAR-XEGW/README.md

 # Current Status

-Update paused !
+Exagear 6.1 is the final release.
 Only "Update_scripts" feature will be updated if it's needed.

 ---

-# 💥 System Requirements
+# 💥 System Requirements (32bit)

 ## 🔥 T+Z Supported GPU